justice-art/LeetCode/README.md

 # LeetCode Solutions
-You could explore my solutions for LeetCode's tasks
+You could see my solutions for LeetCode's tasks here